 Refer to Previous Year’s Question Papers: Referring to previous years’ NEET question papers gives students much-needed exposure to the types of questions they can expect in the exam, as well as the important topics and chapters along with their weightages.
 Referring to previous years’ NEET question papers serves two purposes.
 Firstly, it is a great source of practice; secondly, you will get an idea of the question types, topics, and weightage.
 NTA, or the exam conducting body, releases the set-wise NEET question papers, and you can also download the question papers on Shiksha.

 Know Strengths and Weaknesses: After going through the NEET exam pattern and syllabus, you will get an idea of its strengths and weaknesses.
 In case you are unable to identify it on your own, you can take a diagnostic full-length mock test and see which are their highest and lowest performing sections, and then try to find out the root cause.
-After knowing the strengths and weaknesses, prepare accordingly by giving more time to the weak areas and simultaneously preparing for the strong areas to not lose touch.
-Sometimes, students tend to make common mistakes that may bring down their scores.
-Hence, it is important to keep analysing an individual's performance by working on the weaknesses and capitalising on strengths.
+You need to prepare after assessing your weak areas and strong areas.
+Students tend to make common mistakes that may bring down their scores.

 Also Read:

-Practice: Irrespective of any exam, practice plays a key role in preparation.
-After completing the basic preparation, you should start practising.
-Do not spend long hours on practice at the initial stage, but start with short practice papers or solve section-wise or topic-wise questions.
-A step-by-step practice would help them build momentum, and after a few months of starting the NEET preparation, they should be able to improve their preparation and take full-length practice tests.
+Practice: After completing basic preparation, start practising.
+Solve practice paper, section-wise or topic-wise questions.
+After a few months of starting the NEET preparation, they should be able to improve their preparation and take full-length practice tests.

 Also Read: How to make revision notes for NEET

-Be Confident: Last but not least, self-confidence is the ultimate booster for a NEET aspirant.
+Be Confident: Self-confidence is very important for NEET aspirants.
 You must have the belief to ace the exam and prepare accordingly.
 The faith that you have started the preparation early enough and are moving on the right track to prepare confidently.
 Alongside, you should also take care of their health and not pay heed to any unwarranted rumour to divert your mind.

 Read More: